vine/wordpress/readme.txt

 == Description ==

 Embed a Vine video by pasting a URL or Vine shortcode into your post editor.
-Built on top of the Vine oEmbed API, delivering the most recent Vine embed HTML without requiring any post edits.
+Built on top of the [Vine oEmbed API](https://dev.twitter.com/web/vine/oembed), delivering the most recent [Vine embed HTML](https://dev.twitter.com/web/vine/embed) without requiring any post edits.

 The plugin automatically adjusts displayed Vine embeds to the content width of your theme.
 Vine's embed JavaScript is asynchronously loaded through WordPress' JavaScript resource manager for improved performance and extensibility.

 **Requires PHP 5.3** or newer to take advantage of namespaces and late static bindings.

+Developers can fork [our code repository on GitHub](https://github.com/vine/wordpress) and submit pull requests.

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * Initial release

 == Frequently Asked Questions ==